 And much of the residential drug treatment Cherkis saw, he reports in the piece, used AA’s foundational text “not as a spiritual guide but as a mandatory text — contradicting AA’s voluntary essence.”
 Wilson, he writes, “intended AA to work with, not against or instead of, the latest and best medical science to treat addiction.”

 Cherkis spent time in New York with Rockefeller University professor Dr. Mary Jeanne Kreek, who told him that “more than 90 percent of opiate addicts in abstinence-based treatment return to opiate abuse within one year.”
 Some drug-addicted people he interviewed said they preferred to go to AA rather than to Narcotics Anonymous, because “they didn’t hear the war stories about heroin, which made them feel uncomfortable — they felt like it could be a potential trigger for them.”

-The facility staff was under orders to escort Cherkis off its campus, and he had to explain to security that the Cageys had driven him to its location in “the middle of nowhere.”
+The facility staff was under orders to escort Cherkis off its campus, and he had to explain to security that Cagey and Roberts had driven him to its location in “the middle of nowhere.”
 They reluctantly let him serve his exile in the parking lot.